Andrea Armani

-Andrea Martin Armani is the Ray Irani Chair in Engineering and Materials Science and Professor of Chemical Engineering and Materials Science at the USC Viterbi School of Engineering.
+Andrea Martin Armani is Sr Director of Engineering and Physical Sciences at the Ellison Institute of Technology, the Ray Irani Chair in Engineering and Materials Science, and a professor of chemical engineering and materials science at the USC Viterbi School of Engineering.
 She was awarded the 2010 Presidential Early Career Award for Scientists and Engineers from Barack Obama and is a World Economic Forum Young Global Leader.

+Over the course of her career, Armani has made significant contributions to a wide range of fields, including surface chemistry, nonlinear materials, and linear and nonlinear integrated optical devices.
+Her findings have applications in everything from diagnostics to telecommunications.
+Her research group is highly interdisciplinary, working from the fundamentals of material discovery and optics to exploring the clinical and quantum applications.

 Early life and education

 Armani is from Memphis, Tennessee.
-She attended the St. Mary's Episcopal School and graduated in 1996.
+She attended St. Mary's Episcopal School and graduated in 1996.
 She was described by her school as being a "Renaissance woman", took part in Model United Nations and played the flute.
 She studied physics at the University of Chicago, graduating in 2001.
 She was the only girl in her physics class.
 She moved to the California Institute of Technology for her doctoral studies, majoring in applied physics with a minor in biology.
 From 2006 to 2008 Armani served as a Clare Boothe Luce postdoctoral researcher in biology and chemical engineering at Caltech.
 Her advisors were Scott E. Fraser and Richard Flagan.
 While there she worked on single-molecule detection, using a silica surface that is functionalised to bind a target molecule.